DataDog/datadog-cloudformation-resources/README.md

 To get started:

-1. Create an execution role for the cloudformation resource based on the file `<RESORUCE_DIR>/resource-role.yaml`
+1. Create an execution role for the CloudFormation resource based on the file `<RESOURCE_DIR>/resource-role.yaml`

 1. In your terminal, use the [aws-cli tool][2] to register a Datadog resource: